int128/kubectl-external-forward/README.md

 It runs [Envoy Proxy](https://www.envoyproxy.io) in a pod and establishes port-forwarding from your computer to a host outside the cluster.

+## Deprecated :warning:

+It is recommended to deploy https://github.com/int128/ktunnels into your cluster.

+This plugin has the following issues:

+- Poor experience: It takes a long time to run an Envoy pod.
+- Cost: Garbage pod may remain if the plugin could not clean up.
+It may affect the running cost of your cluster, for example, Cluster Autoscaler keeps a node due to an orphan pod.

 ## Why

 This allows you to connect from your computer to a host outside of a cluster.